s21-SQL/s21_SQLB04/README.md

 ![D03_01](misc/images/D03_01.png)

 Relation Theory is a mathematical foundation for modern Relational Databases.
-EEvery aspect of databases has a corresponding mathematical and logical justification.
+Every aspect of databases has a corresponding mathematical and logical justification.
 Including INSERT / UPDATE / DELETE operators.
 (Dr. Edgar Frank Codd is in the picture).

 How the INSERT operator works from a mathematical point of view.